 If you mix a lot of your own spices, a mortar and pestle might be a good investment!
 It's actually pretty fun, and something you can let the kids do, along with explaining how this common tool was used throughout history!

 I store my Dill Pickle Seasoning in a small jar along with an Herb Shaker Cap from Ball.
 The lid isn't necessary but makes it so easy to use and scoop.
+They don't make them any more but I found these spice lids online that work too.

 Using as Pickling Spice